xkdcc/Session-Viminfo-Management/README.md

 Then you type a legal number in range(0,1), it will load the specific workspace files.
 Also you can type 'Q' or 'q' to do nothing with workspace files.
 If you give an exception, you will be required to input again.

 There is a little compatible problem in some tty console.
-Please read "Known Issues" in this Readme.md for more details.
+Please read "Limitation and Known issues" section in this Readme.md for more details.

 ###Leaving Vim
 **Example 1:**